sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 	-> Use the same method PHP uses.

 TODO figure out why TSFEM crashes on post-save (keyword email: Andy).

-TODO Fix this in Focus:
-	-> Keyword "SPECIAL" (note capital)
-	-> Noun: special
-	-> Select all inflections.
-	-> Save immediately and reload page
-	-> Inflections are gone.

 = 2.6.4 =